 The winter of 2006 everything changed.
 I was lucky enough to head back to Texas to run in the 3m half marathon.
 I loved longer races where only the tough can survive.
 I completed the course in 1:16:55.
 It was a blistering pace and an opportunity of a lifetime.
 The week after my half marathon I was headed out for my Sunday long run.
 As I jogged half asleep to meet a fellow teammate I tripped over a cement stump.
 Falling face first into the ground, I got up and continued running.
 As my run came to the end an intense pain crept into my left hip.
 At first thought just a little pull from the fall.
 Not a big deal.
 I have had strains before.
 However what I did not know was the strain was more than a simple pull it was a tear.
 My hip muscle torn almost completely through the muscle prevented me from running competitively for the rest of my collegiate career.
 One fall and the urge to keep running ended my collegiate career.
 I attempted to come back from the muscle tear only to end up with serious stress fractures and injuries.
 During this time, I met Billy Mills at the OSU Cowboy Jamboree.
 I told Billy my story.
 He looked me in the eyes and told me no never give up.
 He said I was destined to be in this sport.
 Whether it was running or coaching I belonged here.
 Billy was so positive and he showed me light and focused.
 Being injured was hard.
 I was once super woman and now I could not run for the life of me.
 For about 3 years I fought hoping I could make a comeback but I was mentally and physically drained.
 I had worked hard for so long.
 I think I just became tired of fighting.
 I left myself give up for the first time in my life.
 Doctors and coaches finally told me I should find other interests.
 My running career was over.
 I decided it was best for me to move on with my life.
 I needed to find another destiny.
 Running was not in the cards anymore.
 I graduated College in 2010 receiving my Bachelor’s Degree in Nutrition with emphasis in exercise sciences.
 I searched for other things to become passionate about, but I could never find anything that meant as much to me as running.

 After graduation I was ready to move on to the next stage of my life.
 During this time I met James, who later became my husband.
 He was working towards becoming a physician.
 We both packed up our things and moved to Kirksville, Missouri where he would pursue his passion in the field of medicine.
 I went along for the ride hoping to find something new and exciting.
 But here’s the thing.
 As I said earlier Billy Mills is my inspiration and I have pretty much lived by one of his quotes my entire life.
 “Every passion has its destiny”.
 With that said.
 Running has always been my passion.
 Every time I tried to get away from the running scene it would somehow find its way back to me.
 I was in this new town which is known for osteopathic medicine.
 While I was fighting through my countless injuries I saw many doctors.
 I never saw an osteopath, so I decided to give it one last try.
 The philosophy of an osteopathic physician has a holistic approach compared to the allopathic physicians.
 Every doctor until now told me to find another hobby, but running was not a hobby, it was a life style.
 Something deep down inside of me never truly believed my running career was over.
 I always have believed that running is my passion and I am destined to do something great with it.
 The doctors I saw helped me in every way they could.
 In March of 2012, I was finally diagnosed with Celiac disease.
 All of the puzzle pieces finally fit.
 All of my struggles over the past 5 years were related to my Celiac.
 If you do not know anything about celiac, it is an autoimmune diseases that can take years to diagnose due to it wide range of symptoms.
 My symptoms included stress fractures, bone loss, and nerve issues in my lower legs.
-With this diagnosis under my belt, I am back!
-I am ready to run, train and coach.
+With this diagnosis under my belt, I became ready to run!

 My experiences have helped shape me into the person, runner, and coach I am today.
 I do not give up.
 I put every ounce of energy into my goals.
 And I reach them!
 Recently, I have been so blessed with the opportunity to coach some great young runners.
 My passion is running and my destiny is sharing my story and helping other young runners reach their dreams.